Specify sensitive data with Secrets Manager - Amazon Batch

 When you inject a secret as an environment variable, you can specify a JSON key or version of a secret to inject.
 This process helps you control the sensitive data exposed to your job.
 For more information about secret versioning, see Key Terms and Concepts for Amazon Secrets Manager in the Amazon Secrets Manager User Guide.

-Considerations for specifying sensitive data using Secrets Manager
+Considerations when you specify sensitive data using Secrets Manager

 The following should be considered when using Secrets Manager to specify sensitive data for jobs.